loning/universe/README.md

 8. [Economic Explanations](theories/economic_explanations.md) - Explanations of basic economic problems by the theoretical framework
 9. [Linguistic Explanations](theories/linguistic_explanations.md) - Explanations of the nature and structure of language by the theoretical framework
 10. [Educational Explanations](theories/educational_explanations.md) - Explanations of the nature and methods of education by the theoretical framework
-11. [AI and Computational Explanations](theories/ai_computational_explanations.md) - Explanations of the nature of AI and computation by the theoretical framework
+11. [Artificial Intelligence and Computation Explanations](theories/ai_computation_explanations.md) - Explanations of the nature of AI and computation by the theoretical framework
 12. [Ethical Explanations](theories/ethical_explanations.md) - Explanations of the foundations of ethics and morality by the theoretical framework
 13. [Religious Explanations](theories/religious_explanations.md) - Explanations of religious phenomena by the theoretical framework
 14. [Historical Explanations](theories/historical_explanations.md) - Explanations of historical development patterns by the theoretical framework